CHIPS: Efficient CLIP Adaptation via Curvature-aware Hybrid Influence-based Data Selection: Method

 \subsection{Curvature Estimation}

-Symmetric InfoNCE couples each positive pair with many negatives through the softmax normalizer, creating \emph{cross-example} curvature that a positive-only or diagonal surrogate fails to capture.
+Symmetric InfoNCE couples each positive pair with multiple negatives through the softmax normalizer, creating \textit{cross-example} curvature that a positive-only or diagonal surrogate fails to capture.
 Since our alignment score $A(z)$ relies on a curvature-preconditioned inner product, missing this cross mass yields a biased Newton proxy and unstable rankings along highly coupled directions.
-Working in the end-point subspace $\vartheta$, we approximate the population curvature (e.g., generalized Gauss--Newton) by combining self and cross second moments of subspace gradients:
+Working in the end-point subspace $\vartheta$, we approximate the population curvature by combining \textit{self} and \textit{cross} second moments of subspace gradients:

-where $\Phi_{\mathrm{pos}}$ captures \emph{self} curvature, while $\Phi_{\mathrm{neg}}$ restores the \emph{cross} mass induced by random negatives in InfoNCE.
+where $\Phi_{\mathrm{pos}}$ captures \textit{self} curvature, while $\Phi_{\mathrm{neg}}$ restores the \textit{cross} mass induced by random negatives in InfoNCE.
 We then form a trace- and spectrum-controlled surrogate